 International sales of the Company's products are subject to foreign government regulation, the requirements of which vary substantially from country to country.
 The time required to obtain approval by a foreign country may be longer or shorter than that required for FDA approval, and the requirements may differ.
-Obtaining and maintaining foreign regulatory approx Is is an expensive and time consuming process.
-The Company cannot be certain that it will be abe to obtain the necessary regulatory approx Is timely or at all in any foreign country in which it plans to market its CAD products and the Axxent eBx system, and if it fails to receive and maintain such approvals, its ability to generate revenue may be significantly diminished.
+Obtaining and maintaining foreign regulatory approvals is an expensive and time consuming process.
+The Company cannot be certain that it will be able to obtain the necessary regulatory approvals timely or at all in any foreign country in which it plans to market its CAD products and the Axxent eBx system, and if it fails to receive and maintain such approvals, its ability to generate revenue may be significantly diminished.

-Product Liability nsurance
+Product Liability Insurance

-The Company b liews that it maintains appropriate product liab lity insurance with respect to its products.
-The Company cannot b certain that with respect to its current or future products, such insurance cow rage will continue to be available on terms acceptable to the Company or that such coverage will be adequate for liabilities that may actually incurred.
+The Company believes that it maintains appropriate product liability insurance with respect to its products.
+The Company cannot be certain that with respect to its current or future products, such insurance coverage will continue to be available on terms acceptable to the Company or that such coverage will be adequate for liabilities that may actually be incurred.

-Item A .
+Item 1A.
 Risk Factors.